cmwaura/sg-cron-datapoint/README.md

 ... or both.
 This stored data can then be used to build graphs or reports that show trends over time, or can simply serve as a historical record.
-For example, here is a quick graph created in Excel by using "Export All to Excel (csv)"
+For example, here is a quick graph created in Excel by using Shotgun's "Export All to Excel (csv)" command:
-command:

 ![](graph.jpg?raw=true)